ranndev/angularjs-store/CONTRIBUTING.md

 1. Make sure to [file an issue](https://github.com/rannie-peralta/angularjs-store/issues/new) first.
 2. Before [you create your pull request](https://github.com/rannie-peralta/angularjs-store/pulls).
-3. Then, let's discuss there what we can do.
+3. Let's discuss there what we can do.

 **Documentation correction**